Cairn

-A cairn is a man-made pile (or stack) of stones raised for a purpose, usually as a marker or as a burial mound.
+A cairn is a human-made pile (or stack) of stones raised for a purpose, usually as a marker or as a burial mound.
 The word cairn comes from the carn [ˈkʰaːrˠn̪ˠ] (plural cairn [ˈkʰaːrˠɲ]).

 Cairns have been and are used for a broad variety of purposes.
-In prehistoric times, they were raised as markers, as memorials and as burial monuments (some of which contained chambers).
+In prehistory, they were raised as markers, as memorials and as burial monuments (some of which contained chambers).

-In modern times, cairns are often raised as landmarks, especially to mark the summits of mountains.
-Cairns are also used as trail markers.
-They vary in size from small stone markers to entire artificial hills, and in complexity from loose conical rock piles to elaborate megalithic structures.
+In the modern era, cairns are often raised as landmarks, especially to mark the summits of mountains, and as trail markers.
+They vary in size from small piles of stones to entire artificial hills, and in complexity from loose conical rock piles to elaborate megalithic structures.
 Cairns may be painted or otherwise decorated, whether for increased visibility or for religious reasons.

-A variant is the inuksuk (plural inuksuit), used by the Inuit and other peoples of the Arctic region of North America.

 History

 Europe

-The building of cairns for various purposes goes back into prehistory in Eurasia, ranging in size from small rock sculptures to substantial man-made hills of stone (some built on top of larger, natural hills).
+The building of cairns for various purposes goes back into prehistory in Eurasia, ranging in size from small rock sculptures to substantial human-made hills of stone (some built on top of larger, natural hills).
 The latter are often relatively massive Bronze Age or earlier structures which, like kistvaens and dolmens, frequently contain burials; they are comparable to tumuli (kurgans), but of stone construction instead of earthworks.
 Cairn originally could more broadly refer to various types of hills and natural stone piles, but today is used exclusively of artificial ones.